 SIDELESS SURCOTE TUTORIAL

-Medieval Gown with Really Wide Sleeves
+Early Medieval Gown With Really Wide Sleeves

 This picture shows Kim wearing the

-the silk was revealed.
+the cuffs back, the silk was revealed.

 Re-enactors use a slightly more complicated pattern with underarm

 Made out of silk, it's gorgeous for feasts!
 This should not be

 covering your bare arms underneath.

 You need: your fabric, pins, scissors and a cotton shirt for

 Don't use a stretchy one as it can give a false sense of how

 it will fit you.

 If you don't have a cotton shirt, get thee to an Op Shop and

 Fold your shirt and your fabric in half lengthways.